YLIANG021/YL-CameraRef/README.md

 # YL CameraRef

-YL CameraRef 是一款面向 Blender 的摄像机参考图工具，将从当前视图创建摄像机、按摄像机管理参考图、视口内直接调整和构图辅助集中到一个紧凑的工作流中。

-每个摄像机视图都可以拥有独立的多张参考图，并支持在不同视图与参考图之间快速切换，适合用于场景搭建、白模搭建、建模和画面对位。
+YL CameraRef is a camera reference image tool for Blender.
+It brings camera creation from the current view, per-camera reference image management, direct viewport adjustments, and composition utilities together in one compact workflow.

+Each camera view can have its own collection of reference images.
+You can quickly switch between different camera views and reference images, making it useful for scene layout, blockouts, modeling, and visual alignment.

-### ✨ 使用 YL CameraRef，你可以：
+### ✨ With YL CameraRef, you can:

-- 📷 从当前视图快速创建摄像机，支持透视和正交视图
-- 🖼️ 为不同摄像机添加和管理各自独立的参考图
-- 🔄 在同一摄像机中快速添加、切换、替换或复制多张参考图
-- ✋ 直接在摄像机视图中直接移动、缩放和旋转参考图，所见即所得
-- 👁️ 快速控制参考图的不透明度、可见性以及前方/后方显示层级
-- 📐 调整物体的空间深度，同时保持它在摄像机画面中的构图不变
-- 🎥 推拉摄像机，并通过希区柯克变焦保持所选主体的画面大小
+- 📷 Quickly create a camera from the current view, supporting both perspective and orthographic views
+- 🖼️ Add and manage independent reference images for different cameras
+- 🔄 Quickly add, switch, replace, or duplicate multiple reference images on the same camera
+- ✋ Move, scale, and rotate reference images directly in the camera view with immediate visual feedback
+- 👁️ Quickly control reference image opacity, visibility, and front/back display depth
+- 📐 Adjust an object's depth while preserving its composition in the camera frame
+- 🎥 Dolly the camera and use Dolly Zoom to preserve the selected subject's size in the frame

 ---

-## 多语言支持
+## Language Support

-- 支持 English、简体中文、繁體中文、日本語、한국어、Deutsch、Français、Español、Italiano、Polski、Português、Русский 和 Tiếng Việt。
+- Supports English, 简体中文, 繁體中文, 日本語, 한국어, Deutsch, Français, Español, Italiano, Polski, Português, Русский, and Tiếng Việt.

 ---

-## 核心功能
+## Core Features

-### 1. 📷 从当前视图快速创建摄像机
+### 1. 📷 Quickly Create a Camera from the Current View

-- 无论当前处于透视视图还是正交视图，都可以直接从当前视角创建摄像机。摄像机会匹配当前视图的构图，创建后直接进入摄像机视图，所见即所得。（也可通过 `Shift+A` 菜单快速添加）

-- 适合在浏览场景、寻找构图或完成视角对位后，快速保存当前画面。
--
+- Whether you are in a perspective or orthographic view, you can create a camera directly from the current viewpoint.
+The new camera matches the current view and immediately enters camera view, giving you exactly what you see.
+You can also quickly add one from the `Shift+A` menu.

+- This is useful for quickly saving the current composition after navigating the scene, finding a suitable angle, or completing viewpoint alignment.

 <img width="800" height="450" alt="添加" src="https://github.com/user-attachments/assets/987f002d-9e4f-463c-9d3b-b8596aec3c8a" />

-### 2. 🖼️ 快速切换摄像机与直接调整参考图
+### 2. 🖼️ Quickly Switch Cameras and Directly Adjust Reference Images

-#### 2.1 📷 切换摄像机与参考图工作区
+#### 2.1 Switch Cameras and Reference Image Workspaces

-- 可通过列表快速切换不同摄像机，并直接进入对应的摄像机视图。每台摄像机都保留独立的多张参考图、当前参考图和显示设置，方便在多个视角之间快速对照与工作。
+- Quickly switch between cameras from the list and immediately enter the corresponding camera view.
+Each camera retains its own collection of reference images, active reference image, and display settings, making it easy to switch between and compare multiple viewpoints.

 <img width="800" height="450" alt="切换图" src="https://github.com/user-attachments/assets/bdfb3cec-1b24-46d1-8e04-003f555aee1b" />

-#### 2.2 ✋ 直接调整参考图
+#### 2.2 Directly Adjust Reference Images

-- 点击“调整”后，直接在摄像机画面中拖拽参考图即可移动、缩放和旋转。支持 X/Y 锁轴、精细调整和吸附，全程不需要输入任何参数，所见即所得。

-- 可快速控制参考图的不透明度、可见性以及前方/后方显示层级。
+- After clicking “Adjust,” you can move, scale, and rotate the reference image directly in the camera view.
+X/Y axis locking, fine adjustments, and snapping are supported.
+No numerical input is required, and every adjustment is shown directly in the viewport.

 <img width="800" height="450" alt="adjust" src="https://github.com/user-attachments/assets/652f04db-5b0e-4df7-a237-76328a49087a" />

-### 3. 🧰 CameraRef 工具
+### 3. 🧰 CameraRef Tools

-CameraRef 工具是一组围绕摄像机构图和参考图对位设计的辅助功能。默认可以隐藏，需要时再单独开启。
+CameraRef Tools is a collection of utilities designed around camera composition and reference image alignment.
+It is hidden by default and can be enabled whenever needed.

-#### 3.1 🎛️ 标题栏不透明度控制
+#### 3.1 Header Opacity Control

-- 可将参考图不透明度控件显示在 3D 视图标题栏中，不打开N面板也能随时调整参考图透明度。
+- Display the reference image opacity control in the 3D View header, allowing you to adjust reference image transparency at any time without opening the CameraRef panel.

 <img width="800" height="450" alt="快速按钮" src="https://github.com/user-attachments/assets/0eb3e644-44cb-4585-909c-1857a943ba2a" />

-#### 3.2 📐 调整物体深度并保持构图（仅支持透视摄像机）

-- 在透视摄像机视图中调整所选物体的前后深度时，物体在摄像机画面中的显示保持不变，可快速调整场景层级与遮挡关系。
+#### 3.2 Adjust Object Depth While Preserving Composition (Perspective Cameras Only; Select a Target Mesh First)

+- In a perspective camera view, adjust the selected object's forward or backward depth while keeping its appearance in the camera frame unchanged.
+This makes it easier to adjust scene depth and occlusion relationships.

 <img width="800" height="450" alt="物体不变" src="https://github.com/user-attachments/assets/b8d18083-4add-4e21-a131-02b53423eff7" />

-#### 3.3 🎥 摄像机推拉与希区柯克变焦（仅支持透视摄像机；希区柯克变焦前需选择物体）

-- 默认状态下摄像机推拉可让当前摄像机沿观察轴快速前后移动，用于调整摄像机与场景之间的距离。

-- 开启“希区柯克变焦”后，推拉摄像机时会自动补偿焦距，让所选主体在画面中的位置和大小保持不变，同时获得希区柯克变焦效果。
+#### 3.3 Camera Dolly and Dolly Zoom (Perspective Cameras Only; Select a Target Mesh Before Using Dolly Zoom)

+- By default, the current camera can be moved forward or backward along its viewing axis to adjust the distance between the camera and the scene.

+- When “Dolly Zoom” is enabled, the focal length is automatically compensated while the camera moves, keeping the selected subject's position and size unchanged in the frame to create a Hitchcock zoom effect.

 <img width="800" height="450" alt="希区柯克" src="https://github.com/user-attachments/assets/77f67e45-a8d5-42d8-a634-2856a73fe5a5" />

-#### 3.4 ⚙️ 构图与输出快捷工具
+#### 3.4 ⚙️ Composition and Output Utilities

-- CameraRef 工具还集中提供摄像机 Shift X/Y 和匹配参考图分辨率等常用快捷控制。
+- CameraRef Tools also provides convenient controls for camera Shift X/Y and matching the render resolution to the reference image resolution.
 -
 <img width="723" height="732" alt="QQ20260719-114717" src="https://github.com/user-attachments/assets/9842c64f-d5a1-4f32-ac53-914972f0a61d" />

 ---

-## 开始使用
+## Getting Started

-- 安装并启用 `YL CameraRef`。
+- Install and enable `YL CameraRef`.
-- 在 3D 视图中按 `N` 打开侧栏，进入 `YL CameraRef` 选项卡。
+- Press `N` in the 3D View to open the sidebar, then select the `YL CameraRef` tab.
-- 选择已有摄像机，或从当前视图快速创建摄像机。
-- 添加参考图后，即可进行切换、显示控制或视口内直接调整。
-- 如需深度、推拉和构图辅助功能，可开启 `CameraRef 工具`。

 ---

-## 许可证
+## License

-- 本插件采用 `GPL-3.0-or-later` 许可证。
+- This add-on is licensed under `GPL-3.0-or-later`.